Steve had three guitars with him on the Pyromania tour but was mostly found playing a Gibson Les Paul Standard or a Gibson Les Paul XR-1.

 The Les Paul XR-1 was introduced by Gibson in 1981 and discontinued in 1983.

-The XR-1 has a mahogany body with a carved maple top.
-The pick-ups are two exposed black/white coil Dirty Fingers humbucker pick-ups with individual volume and tone controls.
-It has the 3 way toggle switch for pick-up selection and also features a coil tap switch located near the volume/tone controls which splits the pick-up to a single coil tonal option.
+The XR-1 has a mahogany body with a carved maple top and no binding.
+The pick-ups are two exposed black/white (zebra) coil Dirty Fingers humbucker pickups with individual volume and tone controls.
+It has the usual 3 way toggle switch for pickup selection and also features a coil tap switch located near the volume/tone controls which splits the pickups to a single coil tonal option.

-The neck is a three-piece maple construction with a rosewood fretboard featuring pearl dot inlays.
+The neck is a three-piece maple construction with a rosewood fretboard featuring pearl dot inlays and is also non-bound.
 The XR-1 features chrome hardware and machine heads.

 Steve’s Les Paul Standard is a standard factory issue guitar except for the chrome Grover tuners fitted; therefore it is assumed that this guitar would have Gibson PAF humbucker pick-ups installed.
 However, Japan’s Young Guitar magazine makes reference to this guitar having possibly high output pick-ups fitted so it’s possible that Steve may have had a Dirty Fingers or similar powerful pick-up installed.
 Finished in tobacco sunburst this Les Paul Standard features trapezoid inlays on the rosewood fretboard.
 Steve used this Les Paul Standard on the High ‘n’ Dry tour as well.